Winthrop H. Smith Jr.

 Winthrop Hiram "Win" Smith Jr. (born 1949 in New York, New York) is the former executive vice president of Merrill Lynch & Co. and Chairman of Merrill Lynch International, Inc. He spent 27 years at Merrill Lynch, beginning in 1974, after receiving an MBA from Wharton, retiring in January 2002.
 He is a 1971 graduate of Amherst College.
 He began as an investment banking associate and, for the last ten years of his career, was responsible for Merrill Lynch's growth outside of the United States.

 Biography

 He was born in 1949 in New York, New York to Winthrop H. Smith and Vivian G. Brown.

+He married Margaret "Maggie" Dunn Smith, daughter of Webster Bank founder Harold Webster Smith on August 7, 1971.
+Their families were not related.